 Bad Habits Can't Stop You.
 Live Your Dream of a Kinder World.

 Hurt by injustice, I longed for innocence and fun.
-I found it in an online game, Neopets, where I could be anyone I wanted.
+I found it in an online game called Neopets, where I could be anyone I wanted.
 But while I saved virtual creatures from lava, I struggled to take a single step toward my real goals.

 Have you ever binged shows or craved endless distractions, feeling pulled away from your purpose?

-You may have even felt like you're wasting your life while a secret passion gnaws at you.
+You may have even felt like you were wasting your life while a secret passion gnawed at you.

-Sensitivity can make us easily addicted, especially when we're coping with hardship.
+Sensitivity can make us easily addicted, especially when coping with hardship.
 But self-soothing isn’t wrong.
 TV and gaming aren't wrong.
-We just need support to find ease in what truly matters, to get addicted to our souls.
-I’m here to cheer on HSPs so our paths to purpose can feel easier!
+We just need support to find ease in what feels meaningful.
+I’m here to cheer on HSPs as they fall in love with their soul's journey.

-• The Lefkoe Method lowered my anxiety so I could dance, speak, and take part in theatre.
-I then trained to become a coach to help others.
+The Lefkoe Method lowered my anxiety so I could dance, speak, and take part in theatre.
+I then trained in various forms of life coaching to help others.

-• I went from terrified of sharing my writing, to blogging prolifically on Medium.
+I went from terrified of sharing my writing, to blogging prolifically on Medium and Reddit.

-• I have loved learning about the experiences of various animals and marginalized human groups, whose joys are now a part of me.
+I have loved learning about the experiences of countless animals and marginalized human groups, whose joys are now a part of me.

-• Long COVID drove me to master mind-body practices like DNRS and Joe Dispenza’s work, meditating daily to improve my health and reach more goals.
+Long COVID drove me to master mind-body work like DNRS, meditation, laughing on purpose, and expressive writing, practicing daily to improve my health and reach more goals.

 Photo credits on this page: Benjamin Wedemeyer via Unsplash; Alan via Adobe Stock; Erik Kartis via Pexels.